 An external review can be provided in one or more of the following forms:

 This should be provided when listing and will be assessed against the use of proceeds, selection process, as well as the management of proceeds.

-Accepted formats of post-issuance disclosure include:
+Accepted formats of ex-post reporting include: